Blue Ridge Summit, Pennsylvania: History

-Gettysburg Campaign
+Gettysburg campaign

-During the American Civil War, at the time of the Gettysburg Campaign of 1863, there were several cavalry skirmishes in and around Emmitsburg, Maryland - including Fountain Dale, and Monterey Pass.
+During the American Civil War, at the time of the Gettysburg campaign of 1863, there were several cavalry skirmishes in and around Emmitsburg, Maryland – including Fountaindale, and Monterey Pass.

 On June 22, the first skirmish occurred along the Monterey Mountain pass near Blue Ridge Summit.
 An armed civilian militia encountered a detachment of Confederates under General Albert G. Jenkins.
 The militia was forced to retreat after a very brief skirmish.
 General Jenkins and his Confederate troops withdrew toward Hagerstown, joining General Richard S. Ewell, who was advancing with a larger force.

 Following the events at the Battle of Gettysburg, the Confederate Army retreated via Emmitsburg.
 On July 5, General J.E.B.
 Stuart's soldiers were engaged in some small skirmishes as he made his way back to General Robert E. Lee's army.
 A mountain swamp at Monterey Pass bogged down Stuart and the Army of Northern Virginia as they retreated.
 The Monterey Country Club sits upon 37 acre that were once part of that swamp.

 Other local interest

 Former Vice President of the United States Dick Cheney sometimes resided in an underground complex near Blue Ridge Summit on Raven Rock Mountain when he was said to be "at an undisclosed location" in case of an attack on the United States.
-The complex is most commonly called "Site R", but also Raven Rock Mountain Complex or the Alternate Joint Communications Center, created in 1951 as a command center in the event of attack on Washington, D.C.
+The complex, most commonly called "Site R" but also Raven Rock Mountain Complex or the Alternate Joint Communications Center, was created in 1951 as a command center in the event of attack on Washington, D.C.